rubenwap/csvtogs/README.md

 # CSV to GSheets

-Command line tool that takes your CSV and uploads it to Google Sheets.
+Package that takes your CSV and uploads it to Google Sheets.
 It doesn´t upload the pure CSV, but it creates a Google Sheet document instead.

 Ideally this is useful for batch processes where a CSV is generated elsewhere and you need to offer it via Google Sheets.